-This statement is made by Taylor Wimpey plc on its own behalf and on behalf of the subsidiary company listed on the final page.
-The Board of each of the companies listed have approved this statement which is made in accordance with section 54 of the Modern Slavery Act 2015 (the MSA) and covers the financial year from 1 January 2020 to 31 December 2020.
+This statement is made by Taylor Wimpey plc on its own behalf and on behalf of Taylor Wimpey UK Limited.
+The Board of each company has approved this statement which is made in accordance with section 54 of the Modern Slavery Act 2015 (the MSA) and covers the financial year from 1 January 2021 to 31 December 2021.